 For a blissful hour or so (yes, this was work) I experienced this sybarite’s delight ensconced on a sun-bed, a green-eyed black cat in my lap, a white hisbiscus tickling my ear, and a fresh mint-tea by my side courtesy of the charming manager, Majid.
 Even breakfast turned into an exercise in homemade jam-tasting, from fig to citron, clementine, bitter orange and a delicious local curiosity, amllo, a superior, liquid version of peanut butter made with honey and said to be aphrodisiac.
 That was in the orange orchard, while in the evening I sipped an aperitif looking out over the pool and garden.
 In inside-outside architectural terms, Dar Al-Hossoun is Barragan (Mexico) meets Geoffrey Bawa (Sri Lanka).

 I first went to Morocco in the mid 1970s (now that’s telling…), motoring from Montpellier in France south through Spain, across the Strait to Ceuta, then down through the Rif mountains.
-Of course naive as we students were, we travelled in a 2CV, unaware of the height and appalling roads of the mountains and of the true distance.
+Of course naive as we students were, we travelled in a 2CV, unaware of the appalling, twisting roads of the mountains and of the true distance.
 No Google-maps in those days.
 But sometimes that kind of innocence pays off, and we eventually made it to Essaouira on the coast, sleeping in Berber homes in the mountains en route.

 Since then I’ve been back at least a dozen times, mainly to Fez, Marrakesh and Tangier, but it’s over 20 years since I’ve been to the deep south, so a return to Taroudant intrigued me.
 During the day I threaded my way through the crammed souk, craftily managing only to buy babouches, dodged moth-eaten donkeys and cyclists then collapsed in a local café for lunch.
 When I lost my way in the kasbah, I asked a couple of teenagers for directions and, with typical Moroccan hospitality, they walked me back through the dusty streets to the gateway.
 In the end, it felt like little has changed – despite the presence of nearly 500 foreign residents in Taroudant.
 Maybe that’s its secret: it’s understated and discreet, although if you find your way to Dar Al-Hossoun, your soul will get a new lease of life, I promise.